thutch/thutch.github.com/source/_posts/2012-04-15-object-oriented-recursion.markdown

     recursiveCallResult = null
     result = 1

-  It is at this point that the base case of the function is met and the operation begins to "unwind" back up to the original call;
+  The base case of the function is met and the operation begins to "unwind" back up to the original call;

     #factorial(2)
     recursiveCallResult = 1